 How do unpleasant thoughts arise?

-All events that have happened to us are stored in ourmemory, so to speak, "in reserve."
-Our past thoughts are also remembered.
-All this is in the unconscious state of storage, going there automatically.
-The brain, as it were, misses all events through the filter, selecting and retaining the most important for our life experience.
-The perception of the surrounding reality and the interpretation of everything that is happening is created in our minds on the basis of the fact that our brain and one more natural "filter" - our genetics were selected.
-These interpretations and perceptions and generate our thoughts, and they can be both positive and negative colors - depending on how our "filter" is set up.
-Thoughts are generated based on past incidents and memories, predicting future and interpreting real life situations.
-It's like a computer - he also tries to give a forecast based on the data that he managed to collect so far.
+All the events that happened to us are stored inour memory, so to speak, "in reserve".
+Our past thoughts are also stored in memory.
+All this is in an unconscious state of storage, sent there automatically.
+The brain passes all events through a filter, selecting and storing the most important for our life experience.
+The perception of the surrounding reality and the interpretation of everything that happens is created in our consciousness based on what our brain and another natural "filter" - our genetics - have selected.
+These interpretations and perceptions generate our thoughts, and they can be either positive or negative - depending on how our "filter" is configured.
+Thoughts are generated based on past incidents and memories, predicting future ones and interpreting current life situations.
+It's like a computer - it also tries to make a forecast based on the data it has managed to collect so far.
 But our brain is also a kind of biological computer.
-When thoughts are negative (if we experience anxiety, anxiety, stress, resentment, guilt, etc.), they create resistance to the movement of our life.
-Obsessions will always look like stone blocks in the middle of the rapid flow of water.
-Life is also a stream of pure positive energy; therefore, any negative thought will be in opposition to this stream, causing resistance, which will be felt by us as suffering.
+When thoughts are negative (when we experience anxiety, worry, stress, resentment, guilt, etc.), they create resistance to the movement of our life.
+Obsessive thoughts will always be like boulders in the middle of a fast flow of water.
+Life is also a flow of pure positive energy; therefore, any negative thought will be in opposition to this flow, causing resistance, which we will experience as suffering.

 How to stop the flow of negative thoughts?

-If you want to learn how to get rid ofobsessive thoughts, the very first thing you have to do is to understand what exactly is happening to you.
-And after this, you can take steps about which we will now tell:
+If you want to know how to get rid ofobsessive thoughts, the very first thing you should do is understand what exactly is happening to you.
+And only after that can you take the steps we will tell you about now:

-• Sometimes it is not very easy to get rid ofobsessive thoughts, but in time everyone can learn to work with their minds.
-And as soon as this happens, it will mean that negative obsessions will no longer have a destructive effect on our psychological well-being.
-If you still have not got rid of this cargo, then try to do it as quickly as possible!
-We advise you to read:
+Sometimes it's not so easy to break free fromobsessive thoughts, but over time, everyone can learn to work with their consciousness.
+And once this happens, it will mean that negative obsessive ideas will no longer have a destructive effect on our psychological well-being.
+If you still have not gotten rid of this burden, then try to do it as soon as possible!
+We recommend reading: